-We continue our discussions with Slovakia and South Africa in the hope that they will also join the project.
-In the United States, the National World War I Museum Memorial is presenting our names-display and we are hopeful that both American and Chinese names will be included in 2017.
+Africa in the hope that they will also join the project.
+In hopeful that both American and Chinese names will be Memorial is presenting our names-display and we are the United States, the National World War I Museum We continue our discussions with Slovakia and South included in 2017.